 Sign up to receive updates on key developments from the campaign.
 Look for the red band across the top of this page to subscribe.

 Contact us and tell us what’s happening in your area.

 There are many opportunities to challenge solitary confinement in creative motions practice.
 Using constitutional arguments and information about the harms of solitary confinement, attorneys can file motions asking judges to order facilities not to place youth in solitary confinement or not to commit them to facilities at all.
-Learn more about legal arguments against solitary under the Eighth and Fourteenth Amendments from several recent federal class action lawsuits described below.
+Learn more about legal arguments against solitary under the Eighth and Fourteenth Amendments in the report, Unlocking Youth: Legal Strategies to End Solitary Confinement in Juvenile Facilities, and from several recent federal class action lawsuits described below.
 You can also use Department of Justice findings letters and statements of interest.
 For additional resources and more information about successful litigation strategies, contact Jessica Feierman at the Juvenile Law Center.

 United State Supreme Court Justice Anthony Kennedy has invited a challenge to solitary confinement in his concurrence in this case, although the case itself was not about solitary confinement.
 The case was focused on jury selection and the death penalty, but Kennedy introduced the issue of solitary confinement into the discussion.